The Latest: Ukraine marks third anniversary of war as US shifts its policy under Trump

 Estonia warns against an unjust peace

-KYIV, Ukraine — Estonian Prime Minister Kristen Michal warned that an “unjust peace” in Ukraine would threaten Europe and the broader world by demonstrating to other actors around the globe that aggression such as Russia’s is tolerated.
+KYIV, Ukraine — Estonian Prime Minister Kristen Michal warns that an “unjust peace” in Ukraine would threaten Europe and the broader world by demonstrating to other actors that aggression such as Russia’s is tolerated.

-“We have a common enemy and a common fight,” said Michal, whose country shares a border with Russia.
-“Ukraine is fighting … also for Europe and Nordics and Baltics, everybody.

-“An unjust peace probably would hit everybody, also the United States, because Iran, North Korea, everybody would assess that they can do whatever they want.”
+“An unjust peace probably would hit everybody, also the United States, because Iran, North Korea, everybody would assess that they can do whatever they want,” said Michal, whose country borders Russia.

 EU says Moscow must show willingness for peace in return for sanctions relief

-KYIV, Ukraine — European Commission President Ursula von der Leyen said any discussion of providing sanctions relief to Russia could only begin once Moscow has demonstrated that it is committed to working with Western countries on achieving a lasting peace.
+KYIV, Ukraine — European Commission President Ursula von der Leyen says any discussion of providing sanctions relief to Russia can only begin once Moscow has demonstrated it is committed to working with Western countries on achieving a lasting peace.

-“These sanctions are part of our approach that we want peace through strength,” she said at a conference in Kyiv with Western leaders.
-“It’s very clear that unless Russia demonstrates by facts the true willingness to achieve a lasting and just peace agreement, we will increase punitive sanctions against Russia.”
+She told a conference in Kyiv with Western leaders that if not, “we will increase punitive sanctions against Russia.”

-EU Council President Antonio Costa said that all the European leaders gathered “welcome the huge efforts from President Trump to push Putin and Russia to negotiation.
-And I wish that these bilateral talks open the door for a (real) peace negotiation.”

 UK imposes new sanctions on Russia and its ally North Korea